 I am a subject specialist being a qualified lawyer with over 20 years experience in civil litigation.
-I am an experienced tutor/lecturer/assessor in the following areas: wills and probate, inheritance and tax, contract law, law of tort, law of nuisance, vicarious liability, forensic law, general defences, policing law, criminal law, judicial system, human rights, law and morality, equality law, employment law, family law, sources of law and CILEx levels 2, 3 and 6.
+I am an experienced tutor/lecturer/assessor in the following areas: wills and probate, inheritance and tax, contract law, law of tort, law of nuisance, vicarious liability, forensic law, general defences, policing law, criminal law, judicial system, human rights, law and morality, equality law, land law, employment law, family law, sources of law and CILEx levels 2, 3 and 6.
 I give learners appropriate support to enable them to achieve their academic and vocational targets.
 I have 6 years experience in teaching adult learners (19+) who are either progressing on to higher education at University, trainee lawyers studying via the CILEx route or already at university.
 I am able to provide 1-1 online sessions in a virtual classroom or alternatively I am happy to prepare a plan for you to answer set work providing you with key information as well as reviewing and appraising any work due for submission.
 I am also able to set a revision plan and prepare a visual aid for your revision strategy.
 Being an online tutor is excellent for both of us as we can be in the comfort of our own homes at a mutually convenient time.

-I have been tutoring my younger siblings through their GCSEs and AS levels.
-I helped my sister achieve an A* in her EPQ and I have been worked with her to attain excellence in her A level English Coursework.
+I have been tutoring my younger siblings through their GCSEs and A levels.
+I helped my sister achieve an A* in her EPQ and I have worked with her to attain excellence in her A level English Coursework.
 I was a tutor at my Sixth Form college for English, and I have a spent a lot of time teaching my peers how to get to the next grade in Politics and History.
-I have led revision classes and seminars in my subjects at school, and I'm very used to working with people who want to achieve their full potential.
+I have led revision classes and seminars in my subjects at school, and I am very used to working with people who want to achieve their full potential.
 On Spires I have tutored in English, Politics and Law.

 I have four years of tutoring experience teaching various law subjects to university students.
 I have also taught studying techniques and essay writing techniques (with particular focus on legal essay writing) at university level.